rubyforgood/rubyforgood.org/all-collections/_our-projects/voices-of-consent.md

   - category: "youth issues"
 mission:
   - paragraph:
-      "Voices of Consent is a nonprofit organization whose goal is to support survivors after a traumatic experience.
+      "Voices of Consent is a non-profit organization whose goal is to support survivors after a traumatic experience.
 Locally based, this nonprofit operates in 42 states to help survivors.
 In the aftermath of a traumatic event, Voices of Consent sends a box to a survivor who requests one."